KJayender/DN-4.0-Java-FSE/Week-3/SpringJPA/JPA_hibernate/README.md

 ---
 ##1.
 Java Persistence API (JPA)
 ---
-JSR 338 specification for object-relational mapping (ORM) Defines how Java objects are persisted to relational databases Does NOT provide an implementation
+-JSR 338 specification for object-relational mapping (ORM) -Defines how Java objects are persisted to relational databases -Does NOT provide an implementation
-Requires a provider like Hibernate, EclipseLink, etc.
+-Requires a provider like Hibernate, EclipseLink, etc.

 Example providers:
 ---
-Hibernate
+-Hibernate
-EclipseLink
+-EclipseLink
-OpenJPA
+-OpenJPA

 🛠️ Code Example: JPA with Hibernate (manually)
 JAVA